HXDcircuit

 Example3: Low-Cost / Traditional Symmetric Type

-This 8-layer PCB stackup uses a highly symmetrical structure.
-The middle layers alternate between GND and VCC planes, which makes the board stable and suitable for mass production.
 The main advantage is the strong symmetry of the stackup.
 It helps reduce PCB warpage during lamination and reflow soldering, improving SMT assembly yield.
-At the same time, the multiple power and ground layers create some interlayer capacitance, which helps stabilize the power distribution network (PDN) and reduce power noise.
+At the same time, the many power and ground layers add some interlayer capacitance.
+This helps steady the power distribution network (PDN) and reduce power noise.

 How to Master Impedance Control in 8-Layer PCB Design